-Recently, a group of six students represented Oglethorpe University at the Algernon Sydney Sullivan Foundation Service and Social Entrepreneurship Retreat in Hendersonville, NC.
-Brian Cornelius ’15, Shea Pitre ’15, Corey Ray ’14, Vanessa Garcia ’15, Ashley Causey ’14, and Samuel Lyon ’15 all took the opportunity during the three-day retreat to learn more about social entrepreneurship and its importance and power for change.
-Together with students from colleges on the east coast, and from the South and the Appalachian mountain area, they shared ideas about how they want to change their own communities and the world.
+Six students represented Oglethorpe University at the Algernon Sydney Sullivan Foundation Service and Social Entrepreneurship Retreat in Hendersonville, N.C.
+During the three-day retreat, Brian Cornelius ’15, Shea Pitre ’15, Corey Ray ’14, Vanessa Garcia ’15, Ashley Causey ’14, and Samuel Lyon ’15 learned more about social entrepreneurship and its importance and power for change.
+Together with students from colleges on the east coast, they shared ideas about how they want to change their own communities and the world.

-The weekend featured presentations by established social entrepreneurs (many of whom were undergraduates as well), while the students were able to develop their own ideas at the same time.
-Participants also heard from Perry Wilson, founder and president of If I Had a Hammer, as well as Oglethorpe’s own Tamara Nash, executive director of the Center for Civic Engagement.
-Interacting with such exemplary people who have made their dreams a reality was enough to get even the most reluctant participant excited.
+The weekend featured presentations by established social entrepreneurs, some of whom were still undergraduates as well, while the students were able to develop their own ideas.
+Participants heard from Perry Wilson, founder and president of If I Had a Hammer, as well as Oglethorpe’s Tamara Nash, executive director of the Center for Civic Engagement in Oglethorpe’s Atlanta Laboratory for Learning.

 Chi Phi Fraternity President and CCE Ambassador Corey Ray was intrigued by the “changing trend of community service.”